Winter protection

 Winter wrapping: it’s a subject about which we have to admit to some agnosticism.
 Do we really want to look at a cylinder of chicken wire filled with dead bracken in the middle of the garden for the entire winter?
 Or even worse, the beloved exotics wrapped up in bubbly plastic and brown tape?

 The art of wrapping exotics to get them through winters that they were never designed to get through is still in its aesthetically displeasing infancy.
 We’re often asked how to wrap plants for the winter as if there are established rules surrounding the subject.
 Sadly, there aren’t; current wisdom seems to surround edibles only, not exotics.
 Therefore, wrapping is mostly down to your own ingenuity, your desire to do it, and your knowledge of the plant.
-Having said that, here are some ideas and observations drawn from our own experience over many years.
+Horticultural fleece is a versatile defence method and depending on your garden’s situation and how well you employ it, gives lots of plants a good level of protection.
+We use it in our polytunnels over winter and we also sell it:

 General Tips

+These are our workhorses, they breathe, they insulate, they come off without leaving a mess.
 Use natural materials where possible because they allow some ventilation.
-Straw and hessian sheets are best and horticultural fleece is good, but never use plastic as it will just cause the poor thing to rot due to lack of ventilation.
+Straw and hessian sheets are best, and horticultural fleece is good, but never use plastic as it will hold the moisture inside and cause the poor thing to rot due to a lack of ventilation.
+Straw is a superb insulator if you can obtain it, and like the look, and the same applies to the natural look of dry bracken.

 Specific plant types